OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 CoordinateOperationFactory::createOperations() in `coordinateoperation.cpp`_
 that takes a pair of source and target CRS and returns a set of possible `coordinate operations`_ (either single operations like a Conversion or a Transformation, or concatenated operations).
-It uses the intrinsinc structure of those objects to create the coordinate operation pipeline.
-That is, if going from a ProjectedCRS to another one, by doing first the inverse conversion from the source ProjectedCRS to its base GeographicCRS, then finding the appropriate transformation(s) from this base GeographicCRS to the base GeographicCRS of the target CRS, and then appyling the conversion from this base GeographicCRS to the target ProjectedCRS.
+It uses the intrinsic structure of those objects to create the coordinate operation pipeline.
+That is, if going from a ProjectedCRS to another one, by doing first the inverse conversion from the source ProjectedCRS to its base GeographicCRS, then finding the appropriate transformation(s) from this base GeographicCRS to the base GeographicCRS of the target CRS, and then applying the conversion from this base GeographicCRS to the target ProjectedCRS.
 At each step, it queries the database to find if one or several transformations are available.
 The resulting coordinate operations are filtered, and sorted, with user provided hints: